timebertt/thesis-controller-sharding/content/40-design.md

 As long as the shard actively holds its lease, it watches and reconciles objects that are assigned to itself.
 If the shard fails to renew its lease within a configured period, it needs to stop all sharded controllers immediately and terminate.

-- sharder watches leases
+The sharder controller watches all shard leases, which allows it to discover all available instances and immediately react to state changes.
-- as long as instance holds its lease
-  - sharder considers it "ready" and assigns objects to it
+As long as a shard holds its lease, the sharder considers it for partitioning.
-- on termination
-  - instance releases its lease
-  - sharder considers instances as "dead", moves assigned objects
-  - idea: StatefulSet could be used for stable hostname to minimize movements during rolling updates
-- on failure
+On shard termination, the shard unsets the lease's holder identity field to release its lease.
+This signals a voluntary disruption to the sharder, which immediately removes the instance from the partitioning.
+With this, all objects assigned to the terminated shard are moved to other available instances.

+Shard failures are detected by checking the leases' `renewTimestamp` field.
-  - instance fails to renew its lease within `leaseDurationSeconds`
+If a shard fails to renew its lease within `leaseDurationSeconds`, the lease is considered expired.
-  - sharder considers instance as "expired", waits for another `leaseDurationSeconds`
+To decrease sensitivity of the system, the sharder waits for another `leaseDurationSeconds` and allows the instance to renew its lease again.
-  - if instance comes up again and renews its lease, sharder considers instance as ready again
-  - if instance still doesn't renew lease within timeout, sharder consideres instance as "uncertain" and tries to acquire instance lease once (to ensure API server availability/connectivity) with double `leaseDurationSeconds`
-  - if successful, instance is considered "dead", sharder moves assigned objects
+If the shard comes available again by renewing its lease it is considered ready again.
+If the shard fails to renew its lease though, the sharder considers the instance unavailable.
+However, before it removing the instance from partitioning, it tries to acquire the shard lease once.
+This is done to ensure the API server is functioning well and the sharder doesn't act on stale lease data.
+If the sharder is able to acquire the shard lease, it considers the instance dead, removes it from partitioning and moves objects to available instances.
+Afterwards, the sharder doesn't touch the shard lease anymore.
-  - instance is free to re-acquire lease once it comes up again after lease has expired
+With this, the shard is allowed to acquire its lease once it comes up again after the lease duration set by the sharder has passed.
-  - if successful, instance is considered "ready" again
+If this is successful, the instance is considered ready and considered again for partitioning.

-- sharder cleans up "dead" leases after 1 minute ("orphaned")
+The sharder garbage collects leases of dead shards after 1 minute of inactivity.
+With this, leases of voluntarily terminated instances as well as failed instances get cleaned up eventually.

 ## Partitioning